juliasilge/supervised-ML-case-studies-course/slides/chapter2_05.md

 - Add more of the minority class so it has more effect on the predictive model
 - Randomly sample with replacement from the minority class until it is the same size as the majority class

-Notes: In this case study, we're going to implement upsampling, also known as oversampling.
+Notes: In this case study, we're going to implement **upsampling**, also known as oversampling.
 With this approach, we randomly sample with replacement from the minority class until it's just as big as the majority class and it can have just as much effect on the machine learning model we're training.

 ---